 Devora, her husband Jason, and four children are founding members of Eastern Village Cohousing, an award winning LEED certified green building in downtown Silver Spring, MD.
 In the summer, Devora and her family enjoy working and living on our partner farms that raise KOL Foods meat.
 Devora's passion is in working synergistically with humans, nature and animals to build a food system that sustains us, the animals and the earth.
 Devora's stories and pictures from living on the farm.

 Born and raised in Amsterdam, Gidon has a long history of eating meat.
 "I love to cook dishes that remind me of my family, but I also experiment a lot."
-His resume also includes stints as a cook and kashrut supervisor.
-Outgoing and extroverted, Gidon loves talking to KOL Foods customers, handling wholesale accounts and generally extolling the virtues of KOL Foods's products.
+His resume also includes stints as a cook and mashgiach (kashrut supervisor).
+Outgoing and extroverted, Gidon loves talking to KOL Foods customers, extolling the virtues of KOL Foods's products, and eating KOL Foods meat.

 Among Our Farmers